junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 # BELOW HERE IS THE TEXT THAT NEEDS TO BE MASSAGED INTO THE SECTIONS ABOVE.

 # Private Inexpensive Norm Enforcement (PINE) VDAF {#pine}

-PINE supports aggregating real number vectors bounded by a configured L2-norm.
-It asks each Client to compute results needed by protocols in PINE to verify the L2-norm, and then send the results in the submitted vector.
-In this draft, we are specifically interested in the implementation of the statistical zero-knowledge protocol in section 4 of {{PINE}}, in the VDAF setting.

-The Clients are expected to first encode their real number vectors into a vector of field integers, because all the protocols in PINE are computed and verified with field integers.
-The vectors of field integers are then aggregated and decoded into a vector of IEEE-754 compatible float64 values.

-## Encoding Real Numbers into Field Integers {#fp-encoding}

-To keep the necessary number of precision bits `f` configured in PINE VDAF, the high-level idea is to multiply a real number by `2^f`, and provide a 1-1 mapping between the multiplied value and a field integer.
-In order to represent real numbers with sufficient precision and also allow implementations to represent `2^f` in common integer representations, we require `f < 128`, which is precise enough to represent 127 binary fractional bits, or equivalently, approximately 38 decimal bits.

-We don't recommend a specific real number representation during encoding, but a common choice is to use some fixed-point precision representation or IEEE-754 compatible float64 representation {{IEEE754-2019}}.
-In this draft, we will use IEEE-754 float64 as an example, because it's commonly available in most hardwares.

-We consider the following float64 values as invalid inputs during encoding:

-* NaN, which can be obtained by dividing 0.0 by 0.0.
-* Positive and negative infinity, which can be obtained by dividing any non-zero value by 0.0.
-* Subnormal numbers, whose absolute values are less than `2.225e-308`.
-Since we require `f < 128`, it's not possible to use unique field integers to represent subnormal numbers.

-Otherwise, for a float64 value `x`, we will encode the result of `floor(x * 2^f)` into a field integer.
-We will reserve the first half of the field size `[1, floor(q/2)]` to encode positive values, and the second half of the field size `[ceil(q/2), q)` to encode negative values.
-Specifically:

-* A positive or negative 0.0 in float64 will be encoded into a field integer of 0.
-IEEE-754 float64 has the notion of both positive and negative 0, but their values are equal for our purposes.
-* If `x` is positive, encode it as `floor(x * 2^f)`.
-* If `x` is negative, encode it as `q - floor(|x| * 2^f)`.

-Since field size `q` is a prime number, the number of unique values in both ranges should be equal.
-This encoding will effectively map the negative values in `[-b, 0)` to `[q-sqrt(B), q)`, and map the positive values in `[0, b]` to `[0, sqrt(B)]`, where `b` is the L2-norm bound and also the maximum value of any vector element, `B` is the squared L2-norm bound in field integer, computed via `(floor(b * 2^f))^2`.
-We must make sure the two ranges don't overlap with each other, i.e. the chosen values of `b` and `f` must satisfy `floor(b * 2^f) <= floor(q/2)`.

-## Aggregation {#agg}

-The aggregation of the real number vectors is therefore done in field integers as well, after each original Client vector is encoded into a vector of field integers.

-## Decoding Field Integers into IEEE-754 Compatible Float64 {#fi-decoding}

-To decode a (aggregated) field integer `agg` back to float, assuming there are `c` clients, the aggregated field integer should fall in the range of `[-c * sqrt(B), c * sqrt(B)]`.
-Based on the encoding mechanisms in
-{{fp-encoding}}, we decode the aggregated field integer into float64 as the
-following:

-* If the field integer is 0, the aggregated float64 value should be 0.0.
-* If the field integer `agg` is in `[q - c * sqrt(B), q)`, the aggregated float64 value should be negative.
-We will decode `agg` as `-((q - agg) / 2^f)`.
-* If the field integer `agg` is in `(0, c * sqrt(B)]`, the aggregated float64 value should be positive.
-We will decode `agg` as `agg / 2^f`.

-Similar to how we require field integer ranges for positive and negative float64 values to not overlap, we also need to make sure the number of Clients `c` is not so big that it causes the two ranges after aggregation to overlap.
-Therefore, we must check that `c * sqrt(B) <= floor(q/2)`.

 ## Validity Checks for PINE